Colesevelam (By mouth)

 - Take this medicine with a meal and liquid.

-- Powder: Mix the powder with one-half to one cup of water, fruit juice, or a diet soft drink.
+- Oral liquid: Mix the powder with one cup (8 ounces) of water, fruit juice, or a diet soft drink.
 Stir well and drink right away.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.